 ADHD in children and adults by race

 ADHD can impact children of any race/ ethnic group.
-But due to bias in ADHD diagnosis, white boys are more likely to be diagnosed and treated for ADHD than girls and children of color—even when they are showing symptoms.[4][5]
-Black children living with ADHD often face stereotypes that contribute to underdiagnoses and misdiagnoses.
-Their behavior is often interpreted as laziness or defiance instead of symptoms of ADHD.[4]
+But due to bias in ADHD diagnosis, white boys are more likely to be diagnosed and treated for ADHD.
+Even if girls and/or children of color are showing symptoms, they are less likely to receive an ADHD diagnosis.
+Black children with ADHD often face stereotypes that lead to underdiagnoses and misdiagnoses.
+Their behavior is often interpreted as laziness or defiance instead of ADHD symptoms.

 The chart below shows the prevalence of ADHD in children by race: [2]

 In adults, the number of people diagnosed with ADHD has increased significantly over time.
-All ADHD diagnosis rates more than doubled across all race/ ethnic groups in the United States in a single decade.
+In the U.S, all ADHD diagnosis rates more than doubled across all race/ethnic groups in a single decade.
 [1]

-The same racial disparities children of color with ADHD face, adults of color often experience.
-[1][5] This includes implicit bias among mental health professionals and inequities in accessing medical care.
-The underdiagnoses, misdiagnoses, and inequitable treatment of ADHD in adults of color impact critical areas of their lives such as schoolwork, careers, and relationships.
+Adults of color face the same racial disparities that children of color with ADHD do.
+This includes bias among mental health professionals and barriers in accessing care.
+All this leads to underdiagnoses, misdiagnoses, and inequity in ADHD treatment.
+These difficulties can impact critical areas in life like school, careers, and relationships.
 [5]

 Living with ADHD

 Living with ADHD can be a challenge, but it’s not one that you have to face alone.
 Millions of people worldwide have ADHD, and there are many resources, strategies, and treatment plans that can help.
 If you think that you may have ADHD, consider taking our ADHD test.
-You can also check out Children and Adults with Attention Deficit/ Hyperactivity Disorder (CHADD) for additional resources and support.
+You can also check out Children and Adults with Attention Deficit/ Hyperactivity Disorder (CHADD).
+This organization provides resources and support.

 "*" indicates required fields